7 Tips for Successful Electrical Underfloor Heating InstallationsDevex Systems

 Testing the cable again before or when installing thermostats is always recommended because it helps identify potential problems.
 If this step is omitted, it may make it difficult to determine the cause of a subsequent performance issues.
 It is important to have evidence of the installation after the cables have been embedded.

-You can always contact Devex Systems for advice if you are unsure or have any concerns regarding the cable selection or installation.
-Our web site also has many articles and helps that are available online 24-hours.
+You can always contact Devex Systems on 1800 636 091 or [email protected] for advice if you are unsure or have any concerns regarding the cable selection or installation.